C-Claus/BlenderScripts/install_third_party_modules.md

 ## Script to install third-party modules in Blender's Python on Windows 10

-In this example beautifulsoup4, pandas and lxml is installed to parse data from wikipedia about brick sizes.
+In this example a webcrawler is used to harvest brick dimensions from a wikipedia table.
 These dimensions are used in Blender to create brick walls made from different brick sizes.
 Before be able to webcrawl from Blender we need to install third-party modules in the bundled Python folder which comes with installing Blender.

+The modules needed are:
+ - beautifulsoup4
+ - pandas
+ - lxml

 ## 1. Run Blender in Administrator Mode